9 Best Articles on Thinking

 Which sources does Refind monitor on thinking?

-We monitor hundreds of sources on thinking, including Ness Labs, Scott Young, Inc., The New Yorker, and many more.
+We monitor hundreds of sources on thinking, including Ness Labs, Institute of Art and Ideas, Scott Young, The Atlantic, Inc., and many more.

 Can I submit a link?